Skip to main content

 Profile picture for user Pimath

-By Pimath, 3 June 2025
+By Pimath, 3 June, 2025

 Even functions and odd functions are distinguished by their symmetries: even functions are symmetric with respect to the y-axis, while odd functions are symmetric with respect to the origin.
-We will also explore the behavior of the sum of functions: the sum of two even functions is still an even function, just as the sum of two odd functions is still odd.
+We will also explore the behaviour of the sum of functions: the sum of two even functions is still an even function, just as the sum of two odd functions is still odd.
 Finally, we will see how to decompose a function into its even part and its odd part.

 • Even Functions